 If you have an iPhone and send text messages to multiple people, then you have probably noticed that some text messages are blue, and some text messages are green.
 This can be confusing, as you probably didn’t do anything different to send or receive those messages.

-iMessages are affiliated with your Apple ID, and can actually be sent simultaneously to iOS devices like your iPhone, iPad and MacBook.
+iMessages are affiliated with your Apple ID and can actually be sent simultaneously to iOS devices like your iPhone, iPad, and MacBook.
 An iMessage can only be sent between iOS devices.
 Read more about iMessage here.

 There are some advantages to iMessages over text messages, including the ability to sync with multiple devices, as mentioned before.
 Additionally, if your cellular plan has a fixed number of text messages, then iMessage will not count against that limit.
-You can also send iMessages to people that have iOS devices, but do not have a cellular plan.
+You can also send iMessages to people that have iOS devices but do not have a cellular plan.

 If you do not wish to use iMessage, then you can read this article to learn how to turn it off on your iPhone.